--For intrathecal (IT) administration via Medtronic Synchro Med(R) System and CADD-Micro Ambulatory Infusion Pump; Not for IV administration
+-For intrathecal (IT) administration via Medtronic Synchro Med(R) System and CADD-Micro Ambulatory Infusion Pump only; Not for IV administration

--Should be administered by or under the direction of a physician experienced in the technique of intrathecal administration and familiar with drug and device labeling
+-Administration should be under the direction of a physician experienced in the technique of intrathecal administration and familiar with this drug and device labeling

 -Refer to Product Labeling for specific preparation and stability information